By Mathew J. Levy, Esq.Email the Author

 In conclusion, the Government has made it clear that it intends to continue to combat Medicare fraud through the use of analytics and combined resources of Federal, State and local law enforcement.
 We highly recommend the utilization of a certified coder retained by a law firm to review and analyze your documentation and coding on an annual basis to help avoid medical audits and investigations in the future.
 In addition, we recommend that you implement a formal compliance program if you do not currently have one.

 Mathew J. Levy, Esq. is a Principal of Weiss Zarett Brofman Sonnenklar & Levy, PC.
 Mr. Levy is nationally recognized as having extensive experience representing healthcare clients in transactional and regulatory matters.
 Mr. Levy has particular expertise in advising health care clients with respect to contract issues, business transactions, practice formation, regulatory compliance, mergers & acquisitions, professional discipline, criminal law, healthcare fraud & billing fraud, insurance carrier audits, litigation & arbitration, and asset protection-estate planning.
-You can reach Mathew Levy at 516-926-3320 or email@example.com.
+You can reach Mathew Levy at 516-627-7000 or [email protected].

 Weiss Zarett Brofman Sonnenklar & Levy, P.C. is a Long Island law firm providing a wide array of legal services to the members of the health care industry, including corporate and transactional matters, civil and administrative litigation, healthcare regulatory issues, bankruptcy and creditors’ rights, and commercial real estate transactions.

 ATTORNEY ADVERTISING: PRIOR RESULTS DO NOT GUARANTEE FUTURE OUTCOMES.